enter-haken/blog/cookbook.markdown

     alias current="sudo genlop -c"

+## silver searcher

+When you use the [silver searcher] code search, you can add a `.ignore` file to the root folder of your application.
+This file is similar to `.gitignore` files.
+Due to the double asterix is [not working yet][agissue], a quick find can help you to find the files, which should be excluded. e.g.

+    $ find priv/static/libs/ -type f \( -name "*.js" -o -name "*.css" -o -name "*.map" \)

+will find all files with the extension `*.js`, `*.css`, or `*.map`.
+This is helpfull, when you want to exclude build artefacts.

 # git
 pull all repositories located in sub directories, assuming there are only subdirectories in the current directory